borntofrappe/game-development/02 Breakout/Breakout 13/README.md

 ## Update

-The presence of the soundbyte `no-select` leads me to revise the way the arrows are rendered.
+The presence of the sound byte `no-select` leads me to revise the way the arrows are rendered.
 This is most likely covered in the video, but I forgot to repeat the feature when recreating the game.
 The idea is to have the arrow semi-transparent if the paddle describes the first/last choice.

 In the previuos version, the arrows are always representative of a choice.
 If you press the left arrow on the first choice, you'd obtain the last choice.
 Vice versa if pressing the right arrow for the last choice,